2025 Arts & Arts Education Job Fair

 Organization Table Request Form

 Approximately 50 organizations can be accommodated at this year’s job fair.
-If your organization would like to participate, please complete the form linked below by April 18, 2025.
-All organizations chosen to participate in the fair will be notified after that date.
+The deadline to request a table has passed.
+All organizations chosen to participate in the fair have been notified.

 About Our Partners